Rust Upkeep Calculator

 Tips for Reducing Upkeep

-- Use stone for most of your base -- it offers good protection at only 15% upkeep
+• Use stone for most of your base -- it offers strong protection at a low upkeep cost relative to metal and armored